1kmHQ/Book/09-road-ahead.md

 If we fail, at least we'll have tried honestly.

-If we succeed, we'll have proven something important: that business doesn't have to be a zero-sum game.
-That providers and platforms can prosper together.
-That a hundred-year vision is possible in a world of quarterly earnings.
+If we succeed, we'll have proven that providers and platforms can prosper together.
+That patient building is possible.
+That someone cared enough to try.

 That's why we're doing this.